The Insurance and Reinsurance Law Review: France

 - fixed disbursements;

-- counsel's fees insofar as they are regulated, including fees for counsel's addresses; and
+- counsel's fees insofar as they are regulated; and

 - expenses incurred for service of process in a foreign country.

-These costs, which do not, however, include the other parties' legal costs, are born by the losing party, once the judgment on the merits is handed down – though the court can, in its judgment (provided its decision is motivated), order that part of these costs also be borne by another party.53
+These costs, which do not, however, include the other parties' legal costs, are usually borne by the losing party, once the judgment on the merits is handed down.

-While the losing party will habitually be ordered to pay part of the successful party's legal expenses,54 the amount usually corresponds to only a fraction of the successful party's entire legal costs.
+While the losing party will habitually be ordered to pay part of the successful party's legal expenses,47 the amount usually corresponds to only a fraction of the successful party's entire legal costs.

 Format of insurance arbitrations